shiznix/unity-gentoo/README.txt

 unity-gentoo
 ============

-A Gentoo overlay to install the Unity desktop
+A Gentoo overlay to install the Unity desktop (requires systemd)

 --------------------------------------------------------------